solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 can decide to rebate these fees back to the user if certain conditions decided by dapp developers are met.

 Millilamports: 1/1000 lamports or 10^-3 lamports.
+PRAW fees are set and used in milli-lamports per CU.

 ### Other terminology

 Account `Authority`: The true authority for the account.
 Let's take an example of associated token account.
 A associated token account is a `PDA` derived from associated token program, where the owner is token program.
 But the program internally saves who has the authority over the account.
 Only token program can change the data of a token account.
 For operations like withdrawing tokens, the authority of the associated token account has to be the signer for the transaction containing transfer instruction.
 To receive tokens from another account, the authority's signature is not required.

-`Other Fees`: Fees other than PRAW fees
-`base fees + prioritization fees`.
+`Other Fees`: Fees other than PRAW fees `base fees + prioritization fees`.

 ## Detailed Design